 This course introduces the basic descriptions of light as rays (geometrical optics), waves (physical optics), and photons.
 Reflection and refraction of light rays and waves from planar and curved surfaces are introduced together with applications to basic optical systems such as single-lens imaging, microscopes, telescopes, scanning systems, concentrators, etc).
 Total internal reflection of rays is used to describe light propagation through optical fibers.
 Interference of optical waves is described along with interferometers and their applications to optical metrology and sensing.
 Diffraction of optical waves propagating through apertures is examined and the effects on the resolution of imaging systems and the spreading and focusing of optical beams are covered.
 Diffraction gratings and grating spectrometers.
 Polarization and polarization devices.
-Regarding light as photons, a brief introduction to absorption, emission, and luminescence phenomena is followed by a brief description of light are mostly postponed to the next course in the sequence: OSE 3053 Electromagnetic Waves for Photonics.
+Regarding light as photons, a brief introduction to absorption, emission, and luminescence phenomena is followed by a brief description of light emitting diodes, lasers and optical detectors.
+The electromagnetic properties of light are mostly postponed to the next course in the sequence: OSE 3053 Electromagnetic Waves for Photonics.